 The ability to develop and operate the Underlying Properties depends on the future financial condition and economic performance and access to capital of the operators of those properties, which in turn will depend upon the supply and demand for oil and natural gas, prevailing economic conditions and financial, business and other factors, many of which are beyond the control of Enduro and the third party operators.
-Enduro is not a reporting company and is not required to file periodic reports with the SEC pursuant to the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Enduro is not a reporting company and is not required to file periodic reports with the SEC pursuant to the Exchange Act.
 Therefore, as a Trust unitholder, you do not have access to financial information about Enduro.